KrullCepush/BB-code-examples/README.md

 # BB-code-examples
-small code samples taken from work
+Small code samples from the working project.